8 November 2004

 The relative value of pre-literacy experience - by comparison to those countries with later age start to education.

 Written submissions are welcome and should arrive no later than Monday 6 December.
-A guide for written submissions to the Committee may be found on the parliamentary website at:

 A copy of the submission should be sent by e-mail to